k-off/arduino-ch-32-v-003-swio/README.md

 Protocol
 --------
-The protocol runs over UART at 8N1 38400 bps (I wasn't able to get 115200
+The protocol runs over UART at 8N1 115200 bps.
-    working reliably for some reason).

 The stock Arduino board features the ability to reset the AVR using the DTR
     line.
 You can use that to re-initialize the adapter whenever desired.